-Since 2012, Steve has become increasingly present on television, for a variety of channels and in a variety of roles.
+Since 2012, Steve has been increasingly present on television, for a variety of channels and in a variety of roles.
 In his earliest work he drew on his great passion for, and experience in, sport.
-He was a roving reporter on Sky Sports' Game Changers, a pundit for ITV at the BT World Wheelchair Rugby Challenge, a member of the BBC team at the Invictus Games (2014, 2016 & 2017) and a member of the Channel 4 team at the Paralympic Games (2016).
+He was a roving reporter on Sky Sports' Game Changers, a pundit for ITV at the BT World Wheelchair Rugby Challenge, a member of the BBC team at the Invictus Games (2014, 2016, 2017 & 2018) and Wimbledon 2018 and a member of the Channel 4 team at the Rio 2016 Paralympic Games.

-More recently, Steve has diversified and begun to demonstrate his range as a presenter, with appearances on the BBC's Springwatch, The One Show and BBC Breakfast.
+More recently, Steve has demonstrated his range as a presenter with appearances on the BBC's The One Show, BBC Breakfast and Health: Truth or Scare.
+To his immense delight, he has also been given opportunities to indulge his fascination with the natural world.
+He has worked, for the BBC, on both Springwatch and Blue Planet UK.
 In April 2017 he became the latest member of the BBC's Countryfile team.
 This was the realisation of his long-held ambition and a refutation of the careers adviser who told him that he would never be a wildlife presenter.
 He remarked that “it is worth every flat tyre, every muddy set of hands, every wet lap… I want to be judged on my performance.
 I’m hoping people will see it’s about ability, not disability.”